After water, tea is the most commonly consumed drink in the world. Sales of green tea represent about one-fourth of the global tea sales.

 One of the most common components in green tea extracts is epigallocatechin gallate (EGCG).
 This is a catechin, which is a compound that has antioxidant (inflammation-fighting) properties.
 However, researchers haven’t found that EGCG has a laxative effect.

 If caffeine in green tea is the primary potential cause for making you poop, read your green tea supplements carefully.
 Some supplements have caffeine, while others are caffeine-free.
 Also, green tea extracts aren’t fluids, which may affect their constipation-reducing benefits.

 While researchers have performed many studies on green tea and its health benefits, there isn’t a lot of conclusive evidence to conclude that green tea has any medicinal benefits.
-However, people use green tea or its extracts for some of the following purposes:
+However, people use green tea or its extracts for

 - aiding in weight loss

 - improving mental alertness

 - protecting against cancer and heart disease

 - reducing headache pain